alis0nc/TacoTotalizer/README.md

 --- | ---
 `http://<host>/ordertotal` | POST

-**Expects** in the request body a JSON object containing a string `orderID` and a dictionary `foodOrder`. `orderID` is a client-side correlation ID -- put anything you want as we don't save it or enforce uniqueness or sequentiality on it. `foodOrder` keys are menu items (as returned from the `/menu` endpoint) and values are quantity of that item.
+**Expects** in the request body a JSON object containing a string `orderID` and a dictionary `foodOrder`. `orderID` is a client-side correlation ID -- put anything you want as we don't save it or enforce uniqueness or sequentiality on it. `foodOrder` keys are menu items (as returned from the `/menu` endpoint) and values are the integer quantity of that item.
+Quantity must be non-negative.
 Example:

 ```json
 {